 National Instant Criminal Background Check System (NICS)

-New Jersey Gun Lawyers with Offices in Bergen, Morris, and Essex Counties
+New Jersey Gun Lawyers Near Me with Offices in Bergen, Morris, and Essex Counties

 The process for purchasing a firearm in the United States is highly variable, determined primarily by the state within which the individual attempts to make the purchase and subsequently, by the state in which he or she lives.
 New Jersey has enacted its own rules with regard to gun purchasing, registration, and permits.
 However, the U.S. Federal government has also implemented a number of laws and processes to regulate the purchase and possession of firearms.
 One such federal measure is the National Instant Criminal Background Check System (NICS), a federal database which is employed to validate the eligibility of prospective gun owners.
 In order to successfully navigate the complexities of the gun purchase and permitting process, it is highly advisable to have an experienced attorney on your side.